cydea/ir-plan/README.md

 ## Usage

-Make a copy of the [IR Plan Template](https://github.com/cydea/ir-plan/blob/master/ir-plan.md) (or a copy of the [Google Docs version](https://docs.google.com/document/d/1TgokdcPm39CuFnYDQ9Hr57mhG4TFwm0Fa2ohxEmJZhg/edit?usp=sharing)) and then spend some time on...
+Make a copy of the [IR Plan Template](https://github.com/cydea/ir-plan/blob/master/ir-plan.md), or a copy of the [Google Docs version](https://docs.google.com/document/d/1TgokdcPm39CuFnYDQ9Hr57mhG4TFwm0Fa2ohxEmJZhg/edit?usp=sharing) and then spend some time on...

  - Who your key contacts are, and who deputises for them
  - Tailoring the severity levels and escalation criteria